- How is acute lymphocytic leukemia treated?

 How is acute lymphocytic leukemia treated?

-Chemotherapy (often called "chemo") is the major treatment for ALL, sometimes along with targeted therapy.
-Surgery and radiation may be used in some cases.
+Some patients may also have surgery and radiation.
 The treatment of ALL often lasts for about 2 years.
 It can be intense, especially in the first few months of treatment, so it is important that you are treated in a center that has experience with this disease.

-You may have different types of doctors on your treatment team.
+You might have different types of doctors involved in your care as well.
 The doctor in charge of your team will most likely be a hematologist, a doctor who treats blood diseases, including leukemia.
-Many other experts may be involved in your care as well.

-It is important to discuss your treatment options, including their goals and possible side effects, with your doctors to help make the decision that best fits your needs.
+It is important to discuss your treatment options, including their goals and possible side effects, with your doctors to help decide on one that best fits your needs.
 Treatment for ALL usually needs to start very soon after it is found, but if time permits, it is often a good idea to get a second opinion.
 This can give you more information and help you feel good about your chosen treatment plan.

 The next few sections have general comments about types of treatments used for acute lymphocytic leukemia (ALL).
 After this you will find a review of the typical treatment plan for ALL in adults.